mccurcio/mccurcio.github.io/pages/archive.md

 permalink: /archive/
 ---

-## Currently, I am building a library of R code snippets that and plan to consolidate them into one master list.
+puts "## Currently, I am building a library of R code snippets that and plan to consolidate them into one master list."

 {% for post in site.posts  %}{% capture this_year %}{{ post.date | date: "%Y" }}{% endcapture %}{% capture next_year %}{{ post.previous.date | date: "%Y" }}{% endcapture %}